craws/CRAWS-Website/README.md

 Craws website is a very basic site build with Flask for [CRAWS](https://craws.net).

-If you are interested in more complex Flask application you might want to take a look at the OpenAtlas project on [GitHub](https://github.com/craws/OpenAtlas).
+If you are interested in a more complex Flask application you might want to take a look at the OpenAtlas project on [GitHub](https://github.com/craws/OpenAtlas).

 # Licensing